Skip to main content

 When they later withdraw or repay, we compare the current index to the snapshot to determine how much interest they have earned or owe.

-Note Because there are three borrowing-rate tiers (by leverage), we maintain three global indices on the borrowing side.
+Note: Because there are three borrowing-rate tiers (by leverage), we maintain three global indices on the borrowing side.

 a.
 Lending liquidity Index